helenhanks/Robotany/README.md

 ## Optional features not developed yet:

+* Add a radar level sensor to your water barrel
 * Send a push notification to a second Pi with a database to log if the job was completed
 * Create a "watchdog" application to make sure the Pi Zero is always running and connected
 * Build a weather station so see if it did in fact rain during the previous day